 The idea is to delete all the individual PV computations and use a single NPV() formula applying to the column of cash flows ($0, $0, …, $25,000, $25,000, etc).
 The first parameter of the NPV() formula is the expected rate of return (here 4%), the following parameters are references to the cells containing the annual cash flows, et voila, you get the cumulative present value of the future cash flows.
 Well, almost.
 Annoyingly enough, the NPV() formula discounts the first cash flow value, so you should multiply by an extra (1+R) term, i.e. use the formula NPV(R, cash flows) * (1+R).
 One could also express that as cash-flow-current-year + NPV(R, future cash flows), which is equivalent.

-After performing such NPV() math, you can just do the PMT math as previously explained on the ‘virtual’ portfolio and the regular portfolio and that’s it, all done in a few concise spreadsheet formulas.
+After performing such NPV() math, you can just do the PMT math as previously explained on the computed present value (of future cash flows) and the regular portfolio to amortize it all and that’s it, all done in a few concise spreadsheet formulas.

 Back to Harry and Sally